 It can also be expensive.
 Approved Inspectors are not authorised to undertake this work, and the council will charge for the service they provide.

 In an even worse case scenario, the council may request you restore the structure of the building back to its original state.
-This not only costs thousands of pounds and months of time, but it could also massively decrease the value of your property, and it is a risk that many people aren’t willing to take.
+This not only costs thousands of pounds and months, but it could also massively decrease the value of your property, and it is a risk that many people aren’t willing to take.

 It can also take months to get approval